 The preliminary investigation shall be conducted promptly (typically within 7-10 business days of receiving the Complaint).
-At the conclusion of the preliminary investigation, the Equity Officer or Title IX Coordinator will provide the Complainant with written information regarding the appropriate procedural process and interim remedies, if any.
+At the conclusion of the preliminary investigation, the Equity HR Officer or Title IX Coordinator will provide the Complainant with written information regarding the appropriate procedural process and interim remedies, if any.

 - 7. Interim Remedies.
-During the Equity Resolution Process and prior to a finding whether an alleged violation has occurred, the Equity Officer or Title IX Coordinator may provide interim remedies including but not limited to, one or more of the following: - 1.
-Referral and facilitating contact for the Complainant to on- or off-campus counseling, medical services and/or mental health services.

-- 2. Referral of the Complainant to victim advocacy and support services either on and/or off-campus. - 3.
-Adjusting the extracurricular activities, work schedules, work assignments, supervisory responsibilities, or work arrangements of the Complainant, as appropriate. - 4.
+During the Equity Resolution Process and prior to a finding whether an alleged violation has occurred, the Equity Officer or Title IX Coordinator (or their Designee), in consultation with the Equity HR Officer when directly impacting a Staff Member, may provide interim remedies including but not limited to, one or more of the following: - Referral and facilitating contact for the Complainant to on- or off-campus counseling, medical services and/or mental health services. - 2.
+Implementing contact limitations on the Respondent or on all Parties. - 3.
+Referral of the Complainant to victim advocacy and support services either on and/or off-campus. - Adjusting the extracurricular activities, work schedules, work assignments, supervisory responsibilities, or work arrangements of the Complainant and/or the Respondent, as appropriate. - 5.
 If the Complainant is a student: - 1.
-Referral of Complainant to academic support services and any other services that may be beneficial to the Complainant. - 2.
-Adjusting the courses, assignments, exam schedules, etc., of the Complainant. - 3.
-Altering the on-campus housing assignments, dining arrangements, or other campus services for the Complainant. - 5.
-Providing transportation accommodations for the Complainant. - 8.
+Referral of Complainant to academic support services and any other services that may be beneficial to the Complainant. - Adjusting the courses, assignments, exam schedules, etc. of the Complainant. - 3.
+Altering the on-campus housing assignments, dining arrangements, or other campus services for the Complainant. - 6.
+Providing transportation accommodations for the Complainant. - 7.
+Informing the Complainant of the right to notify law enforcement authorities of the alleged incident and offering to help facilitate such a report. - 8.
+Implementing leave from work with or without pay for the Complainant and/or Respondent. - 9.
+Implementing suspension from campus with or without pay for the Respondent. - 8.
 Employees and Students Participating in the Equity Resolution Process.
-All University employees and students must be truthful when making any statement or providing any information or evidence to the University throughout the process, including to the Investigator, the Equity Officer, the Title IX Coordinator, the Designated Administrator and/or the Equity Resolution Appellate Officer, and all documentary evidence must be genuine and accurate.
-False statements, fraudulent evidence or refusal to cooperate with the Investigator, the Equity Officer, the Title IX Coordinator, the Designated Administrator and/or the Equity Resolution Appellate Officer by an employee may be the basis for personnel action or by a student may be the basis for student conduct action pursuant to Section 200.010.B.14 or other provisions of Section 200.010.
+All University employees and students must be truthful when making any statement or providing any information or evidence to the University throughout the process, including to the Investigator, the Equity HR Officer (or Designee), the Equity Officer, the Title IX Coordinator and/or the Equity Resolution Appellate Officer, and all documentary evidence must be genuine and accurate.
+False statements, fraudulent evidence or refusal to cooperate with the Investigator, the Equity HR Officer (or Designee), the Equity Officer, the Title IX Coordinator and/or the Equity Resolution Appellate Officer by an employee may be the basis for personnel action or by a student may be the basis for student conduct action pursuant to Section 200.010.B.14 or other provisions of Section 200.010.
 However, this obligation does not supersede nor expand any rights the individual may have under applicable state or federal statutory law or the U.S. Constitution.
 Nothing in this provision is intended to require a Complainant to participate in the process.